Teaching and Learning Policy

 - British Values

-In 2011 we developed pathways to plan a curriculum based on the students needs and mapped out a progression route to adult hood.
+We have developed pathways to plan a curriculum based on the students needs and mapped out a progression route to adult hood.
 Students may move from one pathway to another as they progress or regress.

 Key Stage 3